isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 #### 4. Can travellers still use digital certificates without a SingPass account (e.g. foreign citizen who is a short-stay traveller)?

-Travellers may still digitally authenticate and endorse their test certificate on www.notarise.gov.sg without signing in to SingPass.
+Travellers may still digitally authenticate and endorse their test certificate on <https://www.notarise.gov.sg> without signing in to SingPass.
 However, please note that the traveller will only be receive the endorsed HealthCert via email, with no additional copy stored in the SingPass mobile app.

 #### 5. What if the digitally authenticated and endorsed certificate was not sent to the traveller?

 Please check the email spam folder.
-If the email is still not there, please contact notarise_support@tech.gov.sg.
+If the email is still not there, please contact <a href="mailto:notarise_support@tech.gov.sg">notarise_support@tech.gov.sg</a>.

 #### 6. Can a third party transact on behalf of a traveller who requires the assistance to digitally authenticate and endorse their PDT certificate?